 Project Contractor: Gateway Development Group

-Installation Date: June 2016
+Installation Date of Silva Cells: June 2016

 A Victorian-inspired, three-story structure erected in 2015, the building at 415 Greenwich Avenue serves as the first thing commuters see when coming off the train or I-95.
 The 14,000 square foot commercial and residential building is flanked by a corner streetscape that simultaneously underwent a facelift project, spearheaded on the Greenwich Avenue side by Eric Rains Landscape Architecture.

 With input from the Greenwich Tree Conservancy, a local tree advocacy group, green infrastructure was incorporated into the design plans from the very beginning.
 Two Silver Linden trees were planted, along the Greenwich Avenue side of the corner façade, with the goal of achieving large canopy coverage as an eye-catching complement to the impressive new building.

 A total of 42 (2X) Silva Cells were installed, providing approximately 1,050 cubic feet of soil volume for the newly planted trees.
 As Eric Rains notes, urban forestry is often a challenging element of any streetscape project — and the DeepRoot Silva Cells helped ensure success: “Street trees are among the most difficult planting scenarios that landscape architects undertake, but when you get it right, the rewards for the effort are very valuable in turns of urban canopy and its co-benefits like urban heat island reduction, carbon sequestration, and especially real estate value enhancement.”

 Just months after the installation, one of the Silver Linden trees died from transplant shock in what was a severe drought year; luckily, the replacement tree has access to high-quality loamy soils within the Silva Cells to assist in its quick, healthy maturation.